Pudukkottai: Municipal administration and politics

 Pudukottai Municipal Corporation is the headquarters of the Pudukkottai district.
 The city was constituted as a third-grade municipality in 1912, promoted to first-grade during 1963 and selection-grade from 1998.
 The Pudukkottai municipality has 42 wards and there is an elected councillor for each of those wards.
 The functions of the municipality are devolved into six departments: general administration/personnel, Engineering, Revenue, Public Health, city planning and Information Technology (IT).
 All these departments are under the control of a Municipal Commissioner who is the executive head.
 The legislative powers are vested in a body of 42 members, one each from the 42 wards.
 The legislative body is headed by an elected chairperson assisted by a deputy chairperson.

 Pudukkottai is a part of the Pudukottai and it elects a member to the Tamil Nadu Legislative Assembly once every five years.
-From the 1977 elections, All India Anna Dravid Munnetra Kazhagam (AIADMK) won the assembly seat three times (in 2001 and 2006 elections), four times by Dravida Munnetra Kazhagam (DMK, 1989, 1996, 2016 and 2021), four times by Indian National Congress (INC) (1977, 1984 and 1991 elections).
+From the 1977 elections, All India Anna Dravid Munnetra Kazhagam (AIADMK) won the assembly seat three times (in 2001 and 2006 elections), five times by Dravida Munnetra Kazhagam (DMK, 1989, 1996, 2016, 2021 and 2026), four times by Indian National Congress (INC) (1977, 1984 and 1991 elections).
 The current MLA of Pudukottai constituency is Dr.Muthuraja from DMK party.

 Pudukottai is a part of the Pudukkottai (Lok Sabha constituency) till the 2004 elections before delimitation in 2009 – it had the following six assembly constituencies – Peravurani, Pudukkottai, Alangudi and Arantangi state assembly constituencies.
 From the 2009 elections, the town is part of Tiruchirappalli constituency and the current Member of Parliament is Su.
 Thirunavukkarasar from the Indian National Congress.
 From 1951, the erstwhile Pudukottai parliament seat was held by the Indian National Congress for six times (during 1957, 1980, 1984, 1989, 1991 and 1999 elections), Dravid Munnetra Kazhagam three times (during the 1971, 1996 and 2004 elections) and once each by KMPP (during 1951 elections), CPI (during 1962 elections), CPM (during 1967 elections) and AIADMK (during 1998 elections).
 The current Member of Parliament from the constituency is Su.
 Thirunavukkarasar from Indian National Congress.

 Law and order in the city are maintained by the Pudukottai subdivision of the Tamil Nadu Police headed by a Deputy Superintendent.
 There are four police stations in the town, with one of them being an all-women police station.
 There are special units like prohibition enforcement, district crime, social justice, and human rights, district crime records and the special branch that operate at the district level police division headed by a Superintendent of Police.